Assisted SuicideWhy it should not be legalized

-Following is a brief summary of points worth making in rebutting arguments for legalizing active euthanasia:
+Following are 7 points worth making in rebutting arguments for legalizing active euthanasia.

 In one study, of the 24 percent of terminally ill patients who desired death, all had clinical depression.

 4. Pain is controllable.